 (i) vary or revoke a notice under this subsection.

-[(3) repealed]
+[(3) deleted]

 (4) The local government districts and parts thereof mentioned in Parts I and II of the Second Schedule are united into one fire district under the name of the Metropolitan Fire District.